Frequently Asked Questions

 Q: Does My Firm Need to Register Separately with eFileTexas.gov?

 No, once you register with our system, you will simply need to link your firm to eFileTexas.gov.
-Here are complete step-by-step instructions for firm registration.
+To learn more, visit our Training page for On-Demand Webinars and guides.

 Q: How Do I Pay For eFiling?
 What Does it Cost?